garykac/woven/docs/spell-list.md

 ```
 Element: Earth

-Category: Defend Tendril
+Category: Defend Eye

 When cast: Place a CHARGE on this spell.

-While charged: If the number of TENDRILs you have is less than or equal to the number of CHARGEs on this spell, then they are protected from being removed by another mage (but they can still be consumed).
+While charged: If the number of EYEs you have is less than or equal to the number of CHARGEs on this spell, then they are protected from being removed by another mage (but they can still be consumed).

 ### Haste
 ```